rosell-dk/webp-convert/docs/converters.md

 - If [`nice`]( https://en.wikipedia.org/wiki/Nice_(Unix)) command is found on host, binary is executed with low priority in order to save system resources
 - Permissions of the generated file are set to be the same as parent folder

+#### The `method` option
+This parameter controls the trade off between encoding speed and the compressed file size and quality.
+Possible values range from 0 to 6.
+0 is fastest.
+6 results in best quality.

 #### The `size-in-percent` option
 This option sets the file size, *cwebp* should aim for, in percentage of the original.
 If you for example set it to *45*, and the source file is 100 kb, *cwebp* will try to create a file with size 45 kb (we use the `-size` option).
 This is an excellent alternative to the "quality:auto" option.
 If the quality detection isn't working on your system (and you do not have the rights to install imagick or gmagick), you should consider using this options instead. *Cwebp* is generally able to create webp files with the same quality at about 45% the size.
 So *45* would be a good choice.
 The option overrides the quality option.
 And note that it slows down the conversion - it takes about 2.5 times longer to do a conversion this way, than when quality is specified.
 Default is *off* (null)